0% INTEREST FINANCE AVAILABLE

 Platelet Rich Plasma - aka Vampire Facial!

 PRP stands for Platelet Rich Plasma.
 Using advanced processes and technology, we prepare a highly purified sample of your own blood, then deliver the highly potent plasma back to the skin, where it releases powerful healing and regeneration agents.
-This stimulates the skin’s renewal processes and can achieve remarkable results in improving the condition and appearance of your skin.
+This stimulates the skin’s renewal processes and can achieve remarkable results in improving the condition and appearance of your skin, scars and hair.

 PRP Facial Treatments